Leo Frank: Antisemitism and media coverage

 Outside of Georgia, as the case gained national visibility, widespread sympathy for Frank was expressed.
 He received at final count close to a hundred thousand letters of sympathy in jail, and prominent figures throughout the country, including governors of other states, U.S. senators, clergymen, university presidents, and labor leaders, spoke up in his defense.
 Thousands of petitions in his favor, containing over a million signatures, flowed in.

 Both Ochs and Lasker attempted to heed Louis Marshall's warnings about antagonizing the "sensitiveness of the southern people and engender the feeling that the north is criticizing the courts and the people of Georgia."
 Dinnerstein writes that these attempts failed, "because many Georgians interpreted every item favorable to Frank as a hostile act."

 Tom Watson, editor of the Jeffersonian, had remained publicly silent during Frank's trial.
 Among Watson's political enemies was Senator Hoke Smith, former owner of The Atlanta Journal, which was still considered to be Smith's political instrument.
 When the Journal called for a reevaluation of the evidence against Frank, Watson, in the March 19, 1914, edition of his magazine, attacked Smith for trying "to bring the courts into disrepute, drag down the judges to the level of criminals, and destroy the confidence of the people in the orderly process of the law."
 Watson also questioned whether Frank expected "extraordinary favors and immunities because of his race" and questioned the wisdom of Jews to "risk the good name ... of the whole race" to save "the decadent offshoot of a great people."
 Subsequent articles concentrated on the Frank case and became more and more impassioned in their attacks.
 C. Vann Woodward writes that Watson "pulled all the stops: Southern chivalry, sectional animus, race prejudice, class consciousness, agrarian resentment, state pride."
 (Note: Among Watson's comments: "Here we have the typical young libertine Jew who is dreaded and detested by the city authorities of the North for the very reason that Jews of this type have an utter contempt for law, and a ravenous appetite for the forbidden fruit – a lustful eagerness enhanced by the racial novelty of the girl of the uncircumcized.")

-Watson accused Frank of sodomy and published racist material accusing both Jews and blacks of sexual depravity and using racist imagery usually deployed against blacks to describe Frank.
-He published a headline warning, "The Next Jew Who Does What Frank Did Is Going to Get Exactly the Same Thing We Give to Negro Rapists."